Model of the fully glycosylated spike of Sars-CoV-2

-Sugar-binding protein that blocks Sars-CoV-2 infection
+Sugar-binding protein that blocks influenza and Sars-CoV-2 infection

 An antibody recognizing cancer-specific glycolipids